 - 1. In the Program Directory, press Utility (F9).
-The Utility Pop-Up displays. - 2.
+The Utility Pop-Up is displayed. - 2.
 Highlight More, and press ENTER.
-The second page of the pop-up menu displays. - 3.
+The second page of the pop-up menu is displayed. - 3.
 Highlight System Info, and press ENTER.
 The System Information screen displays.